 Understanding NEC Wire Color Codes for Electrical Wiring

 The standard electrical wire color code mandated by the National Electrical Code (NEC) is a critical safety system for licensed electricians.
-For AC circuits under 600 volts, the code specifies colors for grounded conductor identification (neutral), ungrounded conductor colors (hot), and the equipment grounding conductor.
+For typical building AC circuits (commonly up to 600 volts nominal), the NEC specifies identification rules for grounded conductors (neutral), requirements for the equipment grounding conductor, and identification practices for ungrounded conductors (hot).
 Generally, the neutral wire must be white or gray.
 The equipment grounding conductor must be bare, green, or green with a yellow stripe.
-While the NEC doesn’t mandate specific colors for ungrounded conductors, a common convention is black for Line 1, red for Line 2, and blue for Line 3.
-These rules, primarily outlined in NEC Article 210.5 for branch circuits, along with Articles 200.6 for grounded conductors and 250.119 for grounding conductors, ensure that conductors are easily and accurately identified during installation and maintenance, preventing dangerous errors.
+While the NEC doesn’t prescribe a single mandatory palette for all ungrounded conductors, a common convention is black for Line 1, red for Line 2, and blue for Line 3.
+These identification rules — spelled out in NEC Article 200.6 for grounded conductors and NEC Article 250.119 for equipment grounding conductors — plus the branch-circuit identification requirements in NEC Article 210.5, help ensure conductors are easily and accurately identified during installation and maintenance, preventing dangerous errors.
 Understanding this wire color code is fundamental whether you are installing standard romex wire, running mc cable, or troubleshooting a complex commercial system.

 The Foundation: NEC Article 210.5 and Conductor Identification